corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/vnodes/upgrade-cpi.md

 ```
 {{% /tab %}}
 {{< /tabs >}}
-   Upgrading a CPI triggers the member to [re-register]({< relref "../../application-networks/creating/members/reregister.md" >}) with the MGM.
+   Upgrading a CPI triggers the member to [re-register]({{< relref "../../application-networks/creating/members/reregister.md" >}}) with the MGM.
 This ensures the MGM has the latest information about the CPIs that virtual nodes are running.
+{{< note >}}
+If necessary, you can set the optional `forceupgrade` query parameter to `true` to force an upgrade.
+An upgrade should only be forced if a previous upgrade attempt failed.
+{{< /note >}}